benchay1999/ai612_project_1/README.md

 ## Dependencies
-The codes are tested with Colab and in local environment (Python 3.11) with the dependecies listed in `requirements.txt`.
+The codes were tested in Colab and in local environment (Python 3.11) with the dependecies listed in `requirements.txt`.

 ### Colab
 Install func_timeout using `pip install func-timeout`